staudenmeir/dusk-updater/README.md

     php artisan dusk:update

-You can also specify the desired version:
+You can also specify the desired ChromeDriver version:

      php artisan dusk:update 2.37